snehilms/PetTask/readme.md

 1. Xlsx

 For Running the application:
-Clone the repo and run the application with either mongoose or mongo compass
+Clone the repo and run the application

 **npm run dev**

+Mongodb or Mongocompass must be installed as database.

 Implementation: The different api’s are implemented according to the features mentioned above.